-Halo, a novel in progress, is a contemporary novel, a young adult crossover with a dash of magical realism, exploring the enduring and complex nature versus nurture debate.
+Halo, a novel in progress, is a contemporary novel with a dash of magical realism, exploring the enduring and complex nature versus nurture debate.
 Identical twins born in a remote and secretive principality in the far north of Iceland, are separated at birth and adopted in clandestine circumstances.

 Chios, Greece: Polyxeni is on a mission: she wants to find her real mother.
 Adopted by Anastasia and Costas Cosmos, her glowing white hair and grey eyes are a stark contrast to the swarthy inhabitants of her island.
 If only there was one other person who looked like her, she wouldn’t feel quite so alone.
 She wants to become a geneticist to find clues to her mysterious origins; but her family is poor.
 Where on earth can she find the money?

-Hollywood USA: Rosy, the adopted daughter of Grace and Quinn Foster has been cast as Rapunzel in a Disney movie, thanks to her long shimmering white hair, and her mother’s influence.
-But a small patch of Rosy’s hair has fallen out, jeopardising her coveted role in Rapunzel.
+Hollywood USA: Rose, the adopted daughter of Grace and Quinn Foster has been cast as Rapunzel in a Disney movie, thanks to her long shimmering white hair, and her mother’s influence.
+But a small patch of Rose’s hair has fallen out, jeopardising her coveted role in Rapunzel.
 Grace is on a mission to find an exact match.
 Where on earth could they find such other-worldly hair?

 Melanthe Grand and I have written a series of three picture books: Think of That! for children aged 4 – 8, that aim to engage and entertain them in tales that subtly show how to understand and manage their own thoughts and feelings effectively.

 Set in a playgroup, the stories are about the secret lives of toys who come alive at night.
 They face every day emotional challenges and find ways of overcoming them.